-Construction was completed in late 2016 on the 1,000-room Marriott Marquis and improvements to the George R. Brown Convention Center (GRB).
+Construction wrapped in late 2016 on the 1,000-room Marriott Marquis and improvements to the George R. Brown Convention Center (GRB).
 The Marriott boasts 100,000 square feet of meeting space, plus a one -of-a-kind Texas-shaped lazy river and infinity pool.
 The hotel is connected to the north side of the GRB, opposite the 1,200-room Hilton Americas-Houston.
-Meanwhile, the front facade of the GRB itself was renovated to include ground-level restaurants and a new concourse.
+Meanwhile, the front facade of the GRB itself was renovated to feature ground-level restaurants and a new concourse.
 Eateries include Grotto Downtown, Pappadeaux Seafood Kitchen, McAllister’s Deli and the soon-to-open Bud’s Pitmaster Barbecue and fusion concept Kulture.
 Other changes include an art-inspired pedestrian plaza along Avenida de La Americas and a new convention center parking garage.
 The entire area has been rebranded Avenida Houston.
 Tied to the pedestrian plaza, The Wharf brings an intimate, tree-lined patio space where convention attendees and other visitors can overlook the 12-acre Discovery Green park.
 More...

 Midtown Park - Opening Spring 2017

 Officials broke ground in May 2015 on a six-acre site in Midtown that will become a multifaceted urban park.
 The $18 million project will include recreation facilities, retail space, a 300-unit apartment complex and more.
 More...

 Lone Star Flight Museum - Relocating/Expanding in Summer 2017

 The Lone Star Flight Museum will relocate from Galveston to Houston's Ellington Airport.
 Groundbreaking on the new museum is slated for early 2016 and the facility is slated to open in September 2017.
 The $38 million, 130,000-square-foot Houston museum will include the Texas Aviation Hall of Fame, a renowned flying collection of historic aircraft, a $1 million high-tech Aviation Learning Center and dynamic hands-on exhibits.
 Other components include an auditorium, exhibit hall, library, gift shop and cafeteria.
 More...